Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-14, 12:43 A.M - Recoded load_library
 Decided to make a menu for loading, adding, saving, etc. Changed main.c to print the menu out and use fgets for user input.
 Changed load_library to use buffer to handle file input.
 Also added add_library.
 Next steps will be to finish main.c and other library functions.

+### 2025-01-14, 2:48 P.M - Worked on user functions in main.c
+Added new functions to work on like playing specific songs or making new playlists.
+Finished the add song, save playlist, and view playlist.
+Almost done with looking up a song.